Skip to main content

 Start a $59 online review for Warts and molluscum.

 Common warts and molluscum contagiosum are benign skin growths caused by common viruses.
 On the hands, feet, or body they are often a good online-photo condition.
-Genital or anal lesions need a different pathway, and any changing, growing, or irregular pigmented spot needs an in-person skin exam - pigmented lesions are never evaluated by photo online.
+A typical lesion on external genital or external perianal skin should use the separate External genital warts visit.
+Anything internal, meatal, pigmented, ulcerated, bleeding, painful, firm, fixed, rapidly growing, or otherwise atypical needs an in-person examination.

 If treatment is appropriate, your physician can send a non-controlled prescription to your pharmacy and provide portal instructions for the next step.